JuneWprog/nextjs-tutorial/README.md

 ### 3.4 Routing Metadata
 - powerful feature that allows defining various metadata for each page
-- 2 ways to handle metadata in layout or page
+- Two ways to handle metadata in layout or page
-- 1.export a static metadata object
+-  1. export a static metadata object
 -  2. export  generateMetadata() a function to dynamic generate metadata

 **Static Metadata**